-H High Low
+High Low

-2014

-Fourth Quarter \$ 4.04 \$ 1.32

 2015

-First Quarter \$ 9.90 \$ 1.02
+First Quarter \$9.90 \$1.02

-Second Quarter \$ 8.24 \$ 2.64
+Second Quarter \$8.24 \$2.64

-Third Quarter \$ 4.04 \$ 1.07
+Third Quarter \$4.04 \$1.07

-Fourth Quarter \$ 2.46 \$ 1.51
+Fourth Quarter \$2.46 \$1.51

 2016

-First Quarter \$ 1.85 \$ 1.14
+First Quarter \$1.85 \$1.14

-Second Quarter \$ 1.36 \$ 1.09
+Second Quarter \$1.36 \$1.09

+Third Quarter \$1.18 \$0.90

+Fourth Quarter \$1.03 \$0.73

-As of September 23, 2016, the last reported sale price of our Common Stock on the NASDAQ Capital Market was \$0.99.
+As of February 13, 2017, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.83.

-As of June 30, 2016, there were approximately 90 shareholders of record for our Common Stock.
+As of December 31, 2016, there were approximately 86 shareholders of record for our common stock.
 A substantially greater number of stockholders may be "street name" or beneficial holders, whose shares are held of record by banks, brokers and other financial institutions.
 We have never declared or paid, and do not anticipate declaring or paying, any cash dividends on any of our capital stock.
 We currently intend to retain all available funds and any future earnings for use in the operation of our business and do not anticipate paying any dividends in the foreseeable future.
 Future determination as to the declaration and payment of dividends, if any, will be at the discretion of our board of directors and will depend on then existing conditions, including our operating results, financial conditions, contractual restrictions, capital requirements, business prospects and other factors our board of directors may deem relevant.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE

-YEAR ENDED DECEMBER 31, 2015
+CAPNIA MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE YEAR ENDED DECEMBER 31, 2015

 The following discussion and analysis should be read in conjunction with our audited consolidated financial statements and the related notes that appear elsewhere in this prospectus.
 This prospectus contains "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 These statements are often identified by the use of words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "should," "estimate," "plan," or "continue," and similar expressions or variations.
 Such forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in the section titled "Risk Factors," set forth in other parts of this prospectus.
-The forward-looking statements in this prospectus represent our views as of the date of this prospectus.
+The forward-looking statements in this prospectus.
 We anticipate that subsequent events and developments will cause our views to change.
 However, while we may elect to update these forward-looking statements at some point in the future, we have no current intention of doing so except to the extent required by applicable law.
 You should, therefore, not rely on these forward-looking statements as representing our views as of any date subsequent to the date of this prospectus.